Student Outreach and Retention Center

 About

-The SOAR Graduate Access Preparation program is focused on demystifying the graduate school process for historically underrepresented, undocumented, low-income, and other underserved populations to increase enrollment, retention, and graduation rates in graduate programs.
-The GAPP program will select 20 students to be a part of the cohort for the 2022-23 academic year.
-This will require enrollment in a 1.3 unit course for Fall & Winter quarter.
+The SOAR Graduate Access Preparation Program (GAPP) is focused on demystifying the graduate school process for historically underrepresented, undocumented, low-income, first-generation, and other underserved populations.
+The goal is to increase graduate program enrollment, retention, and graduation rates.
+For the 2024-25 academic year, the GAPP will select 20 students to join the cohort.
+Participation will require enrolling in a 1.3 unit course for the Fall 2024 and Winter 2025 quarters.

 1) 1.3 Seminar Unit series that will include: